upliftlabs/uplift-sample-webhooks-python-app/README.md

 The test script will start the Flask app, send a POST request to the `/webhook/submit` endpoint with a JSON payload and the `x-uplift-signature-256` header, and then print the webhook body, header value, and environment variable to the terminal.

 If the test is successful, the script will exit without any errors.

+## Deploying Flask Application on GoDaddy cPanel

+1. **Log in to your GoDaddy cPanel account**: Access your GoDaddy account and navigate to the cPanel dashboard.

+2. **Create a Python application environment**: In the cPanel dashboard, look for the "Software" section and click on "Setup Python App".
+Choose the Python version you want to use, and then set the application root and the application URL.
+Click on "Create" to create the Python application environment.

+3. **Upload your application files**: You can use an FTP client (like FileZilla) or the cPanel File Manager to upload your application files to the server.
+Make sure to upload the files to the application root directory you specified in step 2.

+4. **Install the required packages**: In your cPanel Python application environment, you'll see a "Packages" section.
+Click on "Enter" and then input the package names and their respective versions (one at a time) that your application requires (e.g., Flask, gunicorn, requests).
+Click on "Install" to install each package.

+5. **Configure your application**: In the cPanel Python application environment, you'll see a section called "App Configuration".
+Here, you should specify the entry point to your application.
+Set the "WSGI" field to the path of your WSGI file (e.g., `app:app` if your main file is named `app.py`).

+6. **Set environment variables**: In the "Environment Variables" section of the cPanel Python application environment, add any necessary environment variables (such as `SECRET_TOKEN`).

+7. **Restart your application**: In the cPanel Python application environment, click on "Restart" to apply the changes and start your application.

+8. **Test your application**: Access your application using the application URL you set in step 2.
+Check if the webhook functionality is working as expected.

+Please note that specific steps may vary slightly depending on your cPanel version and configuration.
+If you encounter any issues or need further assistance, you can consult GoDaddy's help documentation or contact their support team.